A Debut Y.A. novel

 in the querying trenches

-With a friend like this, who needs enemies?
+With a friend like her, who needs enemies?

 sudden sisters by